Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 STEM Switcher: motivated by representation and possibility

-My ‘GRWM on the ISS’ concept surfaced in the high-understanding, low-cost quadrant.
+I lead the team of 16 for a workshop My ‘GRWM on the ISS’ concept surfaced in the high-understanding, low-cost quadrant.

-Rather than building new infrastructure, it leveraged an existing behavior and resources.
 By adapting a proven social format, NASA could increase relatability and engagement with minimal additional resources.

 This step strengthened the strategic credibility of the concept and ensured client alignment and buy-in.